jelastic-jps/timeZoneChange/README.md

 ### What it can be used for?
 timeZoneChange is an add-on to set the needed Time Zone settings.
-To set the needed Time Zone settings find it at TZ column and past it to TimeZone Name field.
+To set the needed Time Zone settings find it at TZ database name column and past it to TimeZone Name field.
-_Example_: America/Fortaleza = UTC-3
+_Example_: America/Fortaleza

 ### Deployment